Disclosure

 Can VPN steal passwords

-A VPN can infect your device with malware, steal your private information, or even sell your valuable data to the highest-bidding third party.
-There have been numerous examples of many VPNs abusing their users’ trust for extra profit.
+A VPN can infect your device with malware, steal your private information, or even sell your data to third parties.
+Many VPNs have been caught betraying their users for profit.

 Can a VPN See Your Personal Data?